nyergler/hieroglyph/docs/getting-started.rst

 A standard reStructuredText quote will be interpreted as a quote slide, multiple quotes or additional content (on the same slide) are not supported.

-The attribution is standard rST, and optional.
+The attribution is standard reStructuredText, and optional.

+Note that most themes include a ``quote`` class, which you can apply to the ``slide`` directive (or the section) for better formatting.

 The ``slide`` directive
 -----------------------